 Historically, the Compensation Committee has made most of the significant adjustments to annual compensation and determined bonus and equity awards at one or more meetings held during the first quarter of the year.
 The Compensation Committee also considers matters related to individual compensation, such as compensation for new executive hires, as well as high-level strategic issues, such as the efficacy of our compensation strategy, potential modifications to that strategy, risks created by that strategy and new trends, retention concerns and plans or approaches to compensation, at various meetings throughout the year.
 For executives other than the Chief Executive Officer, the Compensation Committee solicits and considers evaluations and recommendations submitted to the Committee by the Chief Executive Officer.
 In the case of the Chief Executive Officer, the evaluation of his performance is conducted by the Compensation Committee with feedback from the Board as well as the executives, which determines any adjustments to Chief Executive Officer's compensation as well as awards to be granted.
 For all executives and directors as part of its deliberations, the Compensation Committee may review and consider, as appropriate, materials that it deems relevant.
-These materials may include financial reports and projections, operational data, tax and accounting information, tally sheets that set forth the total compensation that may become payable to executives in various hypothetical scenarios, executive and director stock ownership information, company stock performance data, analyses of historical executive compensation levels and current compensation paid at the comparative group of companies (with such group of companies developed by Pearl Meyer and agreed upon by the Compensation Committee).
+These materials may include financial reports and projections, operational data, tax and accounting information, company stock performance data, analyses of historical executive compensation levels and current compensation levels across our Company and recommendations of the Compensation Committee's compensation consultant, including analyses of executive and director compensation levels and current compensation paid at the comparative group of companies (with such group of companies developed by Pearl Meyer and agreed upon by the Compensation Committee).